-Please note that the evidence based locally made reusable face masks referred to below should be worn as a preventive measure by Nurses, Nurse-Midwives, healthcare workers and non covid-19 patients they come into contact with.
-When caring for covid-19 positive patients, N95 masks should be worn
+Please note that the evidence-based locally made reusable face masks referred to below should be worn as a preventive measure by Nurses, Nurse-Midwives, healthcare workers, and non-covid patients they come into contact with.
+When caring for covid positive patients, N95 masks should be worn.

 1. Material Specifications

-Important Note: Cotton is an inappropriate material because it can absorb and allow for transmission of the virus through the material.
+Important Note: Cotton is an inappropriate fabric for face masks because it absorbs and allows for transmission of the virus contained through the material.

 Important Note: Improvised filters are not appropriate.

 2.1 Weave design identification guidelines: Using a magnifying glass, follow one warp thread (vertical) or one weft thread to determine if the order of interlacement (weave design/pattern) is one over, four under (a sateen weave design), or one under, four over (a satin weave design).

 2.2 Fabric purchasing: Engage a skilled textile expert in the identification and purchase of mask-making fabrics.
 Skilled experts can be engaged from local training institutions (universities, Technical colleges, etc.) with relevant departments, or from textile vendors with good textile knowledge.

 3. Production Specifications

 3.1 Production Room Cleanliness: Prior to making reusable masks, ensure the production room is cleaned thoroughly with soap and water, and the surfaces in contact with mask-making materials are sterilized using household bleach.